-The only real way to determine if an annuity is a good investment for you is to have a plan.
-Your plan should dictate what your investment goals are and show you how to make choices that help you accomplish those goals.
+The only real way to decide if an annuity is a good choice for you is to have a plan.
+Your plan should dictate what your money goals are and should lead you to make choices that will help you meet those goals.
 If you want to ensure the outcome of how you invest your money, at least in part, an annuity could be a good choice.

 When an Annuity Is a Good Investment

-First and foremost an annuity is an insurance product, which means you buy it to reduce some of the risks that come with investing money.
-Some annuities, such as the ones that are variable, offer a choice of stock and bond portfolios available as investment choices inside the insurance contract; other annuities are true insurance with no investment component at all.
+An annuity is an insurance product.
+That means you buy it to reduce some of the risks that come with investing money.
+Some annuities, such as the ones that are variable, offer a choice of stock and bond portfolios offered as investment choices inside the insurance contract.
+Others are true insurance and not investments.

-Considering this, there is one thing an annuity does really well, which is to provide a hedge against longevity risk (the risk of living far longer than you thought you would), and if you are buying it for that reason, an annuity can be a good investment.
+While it might sound strange, there is one thing an annuity can do well.
+It can provide a hedge against longevity risk, which is the risk of living far longer than you thought you would.
+If you are buying it for that reason, an annuity can be a good investment.

-An annuity might be the perfect investment choice for you if you know your retirement goals.
-You should also be able to see how the annuity helps you accomplish those goals and if you understand all the fees and restrictions of the annuity product you are considering.
-You should understand how the annuity income is taxed when income can start, what investment options are available, and how the annuity complements other investments you have.
+An annuity might be a good choice for you if you know your retirement goals.
+You should also be able to see how the annuity helps you meet those goals and what fees and restrictions come with the product you're considering.
+You should understand how the annuity income is taxed when payout begins, what investment options are available, and how the annuity goes along with other investments you have.

 When an Annuity Is Not a Good Investment

-If someone is trying to sell you an annuity without looking at your entire financial picture, be cautious.
-Many people selling annuities mean well, but they may not have a thorough understanding of the products they are selling, they often do not have a good grasp on the tax implications, and if they haven't done any planning for you, they can't see how that product is going to fit into your retirement picture.
+If you're being sold an annuity without having the chance to look at your entire financial picture, proceed with care.
+Some people selling them mean well, but they might not have a complete notion of the products they are selling.
+They might not have a good grasp of the tax issues.
+Plus, if they haven't done any planning for you, they can't see how that product would fit into your retirement picture.

-Don't buy an annuity unless you have crafted a plan and understand how the annuity fits in.
-Annuities are not going away, so there should be no pressure or sense of urgency to buy until you've done your homework.
-Some sales representatives will tell you that an annuity product is only going to be available for a short period of time.
-It is often true, as insurance companies will discontinue products from time to time.
+Don't buy an annuity unless you have crafted a plan and know how it fits in with that plan.
+Annuities are not going away, so you should not feel pressure or a sense of urgency to buy one until you've done your research.
+Some sales agents will tell you that an annuity product will only be on sale for a short time.
+This could be true because insurers will stop selling some of their products from time to time.
 Still, don't let this fact pressure you into making a choice before you are ready.
 You will likely be able to buy a product with similar features to the previous one.

 All Annuities Are Not Alike

-There are many different types of annuities, and each has pros and cons.
-Once you understand the different categories of annuities, you'll know what questions to ask about the particular annuity you might be considering.
+There are many types of annuities, and each has its own pros and cons.
+Once you know the types that are for sale, you'll know which questions to ask about the annuity you might be thinking of getting.

-Compare broker-sold annuities to no load annuities before you buy.
-Broker-sold annuities are sold by someone who carries an insurance license and possible a securities license too.
-You buy no-load annuities direct, and they have lower fees, but you must do your research and ask questions.
+Compare annuities sold by brokers to the no-load ones before you buy.
+Broker-sold annuities are sold by a person who carries an insurance license and maybe a securities license, too.
+You buy no-load annuities from a firm that sells them.
+They have lower fees, but you must do your research and ask questions.
 If you want to pay lower fees, you should be ready to do some legwork.
-Some financial advisors who charge a fee will also help you select an appropriate no-load annuity if it fits in with your plan.
+Some financial advisors who charge a fee will also help you select the right no-load annuity if it fits in with your plan.

-Do your homework and read up on alternatives to annuities before making a final decision.
+Do some digging and read up on other ways to invest for your future before making your choice.
 You'll also want to feel comfortable asking about annuity fees.
 You should also be satisfied with the answers you get before moving forward.

 Any sincere advisor who wants to find the best product for you should explain all costs to you before you buy.
-If someone is not willing to take the time to explain the fees in their product or explain to you how they are compensated from the sale of that product, then don't buy from them.
+If an agent is too rushed or unable to take the time to explain the fees in their product or to disclose to you how they are paid for the sale of that product, then don't buy from them.